-However familiar you are with the game these Final Fantasy 7 Remake tips will help hit the ground running and make sure you take advantage of everything the Final Fantasy 7 Remake has to offer.
-From getting the most of your weapons to make them more effective in combat, to what to keep an eye out for as you progress through each chapter, this guide is a great place to start as you just get stuck into the expanded re-imagining of Square Enix's RPG.
-So without further ado, here are seven Final Fantasy 7 Remake tips to help you get started.
+From getting the most of your weapons to making them more effective in combat, to what to keep an eye out for as you progress through each chapter, these tips are a great place to start as you just get stuck into the expanded re-imagining of Square Enix's RPG.
+So without further ado, here are seven essential Final Fantasy 7 Remake tips to help you get started.

 1. Smash every box you see